Truly Rural by Eoghan Ryan

 Dancers: Alexandra Tveit, Raoni Muzho Saleh, Stefan Govaart, Tristan Al-Hinnawi and Çigdem Polat.
 Music mixed by Daniel Iinatti with Eoghan Ryan.

-Video: Fan Liao.
+Film and editing: Fan Liao.